 *Per Pennsylvania Code, each child enrolled in a childcare group shall be immunized in accordance with ACIP standards (Advisory Committee on Immunization Practices).
 SDEDS requires all students to be fully immunized according to these standards.

 We reserve the right not to admit students to St. David’s Episcopal Day School without these documents on file before the start of the school year.

-St. David’s Episcopal Day School does not discriminate in the administration of educational programs, admission, financial aid, or employment practices on the basis of race, color, sex, age, marital status, socioeconomic status, religion, disability, ethnic or national origin, sexual orientation, or citizenship.
+St. David’s Episcopal Day School does not discriminate in the administration of educational programs, admission, financial aid, or employment practices on the basis of race, color, sex, age, marital status, socioeconomic status, religion, disability, ethnic or national origin (including limited English proficiency), sexual orientation, ancestry, or citizenship.